lebao3105/libtextworker/docs/usage/newgui.md

 from enum import Flag, auto
 from libtextworker.interface.base import WidgetBase from <GUI> import <a fancy widget>, <frame>

+# Jump straight to AWonderfulIdea class if you don't want
+# to make any base classes

 class AW_FLAGS(Flag):
     AW_FLAGONE = auto()